sevdari/algo-lab/notes.md

 # Week 1

 # Week 3
-Use Prism for ant challenge.
+-Use Prism for ant challenge.

 # Week 4
-First Hit exercise does not implement clipping.
+- First Hit exercise does not implement clipping.
 Consider implementing it as exam prep.
+- Review floot_to_double func.